mzazon/awesome-cloud-projects/azure/serverless-containers-event-grid-aci/serverless-containers-event-grid-aci.md

 1. **Create Azure Event Grid Custom Topic**:

    Azure Event Grid provides a fully managed event routing service that enables event-driven architectures with automatic scaling and delivery guarantees.
 Creating a custom topic allows you to publish and subscribe to application-specific events beyond the built-in Azure service events.
-This foundational component will coordinate between storage events and container execution, providing reliable event delivery with built-in retry mechanisms and dead-letter handling.
+This foundational component coordinates between storage events and container execution, providing reliable event delivery with built-in retry mechanisms and dead-letter handling.

    ```bash
    # Create custom Event Grid topic for container orchestration